 This is the Post that Finally Ends…

-Okay cool kids, that’s all she wrote.
+Okay cool kids, that’s all she wrote about Peru and Peru solo travel.
 We’re wrapping up this “places of interest in Peru” list like a fig in a piece of applewood smoked bacon (I swear its so good).
 Just do me a favor and don’t make the same mistakes I did and avoid all these Peru itinerary planning mistakes like a bad habit because vacation is not the place or time to do damage control.
 If you do that you’ll have a ton of fun because Peru is an amazing place.
 Oh and say hi to all the Alpacas and Llamas for me.
 Just watch your back because the disgruntled ones spit.